unfoldedcircle/integration-node-library/README.md

 This library simplifies writing Node.js based integrations for the [Unfolded Circle Remote devices](https://www.unfoldedcircle.com/) by wrapping the [WebSocket Integration API](https://github.com/unfoldedcircle/core-api/tree/main/integration-api).

-It's an alpha release (in our eyes).
+It's a beta release (in our eyes).
 Breaking changes are to be expected and missing features will be continuously added.

 Not supported: